dubhater/vapoursynth-nnedi3/readme.rst

 The opt parameter is now a boolean.
 If False, only C functions will be used.
 If True, the best functions that can run on your CPU will be selected automatically.

+If *dh* is True, the ``_Field`` frame property is used to determine each frame's field dominance.
+The *field* parameter is only a fallback for frames that don't have the ``_Field`` property.

-The ``_FieldBased`` frame property is now used to determine each frame's field dominance.
+If *dh* is False, the ``_FieldBased`` frame property is used to determine each frame's field dominance.
 The *field* parameter is only a fallback for frames that don't have the ``_FieldBased`` property, or where said property indicates that the frame is progressive.

-The Y, U, and V parameters are deprecated.
-Use the planes parameter instead.
+The *Y*, *U*, and *V* parameters are deprecated.
+Use the *planes* parameter instead.

 This plugin no longer provides the nnedi3_rpow2 filter.
+A replacement can be found here: http://forum.doom9.org/showthread.php?t=172652

 Compilation